Table of Contents for

 I'd like to get one working SE30 out of the pair as a backup

 mainboard for the SE30 I do now have working as a router.
-I don't want to
+I don't

 really rely on the old SE30 unless I have a working backup for it.